 So how can social networking sites help your business?

 Reach a target audience through ads: These platforms cultivate large, diverse communities.
 Advertisers can rent permission to interact with people based on specific targeting metrics.
 For instance, an advertiser who wants to reach a predominantly young crowd could advertise on an app like Snapchat while those who want to reach a professional user may find LinkedIn more appropriate.
 Because these platforms are incredibly data rich, we can reach a lot of the right people without blowing the entire ad budget.

-Learn how to grow your business with the most powerful social media site.
+Learn how to grow your business on Facebook with our 187-page handbook.

 What’s one of the first things you do when planning a trip or buying a new product?
 If you’re anything like us, you’ll head straight to the reviews.